SmingHub/Sming/Sming/Libraries/.patches/ITEADLIB_Arduino_Nextion/README.rst

 Nextion Arduino library provides an easy-to-use way to manipulate Nextion serial displays.
-Users can use the libarry freely, either in commerical projects or open-source prjects, without any additional condiitons.
+Users can use the libarry freely, either in commercial projects or open-source prjects, without any additional condiitons.

 | For more information about the Nextion display project, please visit
   `the wiki。 <http://wiki.iteadstudio.com/Nextion_HMI_Solution>`__
-| The wiki provdies all the necessary technical documnets, quick start
+| The wiki provides all the necessary technical documnets, quick start
   guide, tutorials, demos, as well as some useful resources.

 To get your Nextion display, please visit